danini-the-panini/mittsu/README.md

 3D Graphics Library for Ruby

 Mittsu makes 3D graphics easier by providing an abstraction over OpenGL, and is based heavily off of [THREE.js](http://threejs.org).
-No more weird pointers and wondering about the difference between a VAO and a VBO (besides the letter).
 Simply think of something awesome and make it!

+Inside joke(?)

+` No more weird pointers and wondering about the difference between a VAO and a VBO (besides the letter). `

 ## GIFs!